RHsyseng/cnv-supplemental-templates/templates/pc/README.md

 # Usage

-The provided template can be used to create a Virtual Machine
+The provided template can be used to create a Virtual Machine:

 `$ oc process --local -f templates/pc/rhel6-server-large-pc-i440fx.yaml`